MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 ---
-title: REST API Reference for Microsoft Edge Add-ons
+title: REST API Reference for updating Microsoft Edge Add-ons
 description: The Add-ons API Reference, for REST endpoints to automate publishing updates to add-ons that are submitted to the Microsoft Edge Add-ons store.
 author: MSEdgeTeam
 ms.author: msedgedevrel